Why Most Small Business Brands Look Cheap (And How to Fix It)

 universally appealing

-People increasingly distrust businesses that feel:
+People are starting to lose trust in businesses that feel:

-overly scripted
+too scripted

 emotionally fake